Feel-Good Thompson Sampling for Contextual Bandits: a Markov Chain Monte Carlo Showdown: Empirical Evaluation

 \section{Empirical Evaluation}

-In this section, we present an empirical evaluation on two simulated bandit generators (linear, logistic) and six real-world classification tasks.
-All our experiments are run on AWS EC2 servers with P3/G4 GPUs and 6 vCPUs, Google Cloud Compute servers with L4 GPUs, and N2 instances with 8 vCPUs.
+In this section, we present an empirical evaluation on two simulated bandit generators (linear and logistic) and a suite of real-world classification tasks.
+Experiments are conducted on AWS EC2 servers with P3/G4 GPUs (6 vCPUs), Google Cloud Compute servers with L4 GPUs and N2 instances (8 vCPUs), and NVIDIA A100 GPU. \looseness=-1